 The Forum is led by a slate of officers comprised of representatives of the Forum’s Sponsor Members and elected by the board of directors.
 The board governs the direction of the Forum and is chartered with helping the organization’s officers fulfill its mission and with seeing that the Forum operates in the best interests of its members and according to its By-laws.

 Alexander Rensink is business segment manager in the Business Unit Security & Connectivity at NXP Semiconductors.
 At NXP, Alexander drives a business that establishes the further deployment of contactless technology into a multitude of applications, including access management, loyalty, micropayments, device pairing, smart media and gaming.
-Throughout his career he has gained considerable ecosystem experience in working with infrastructure suppliers, application developers and service providers to deliver end-to-end solutions for vertical markets.
+Throughout his career, he has gained considerable ecosystem experience in working with infrastructure suppliers, application developers and service providers to deliver end-to-end solutions for vertical markets.
 Prior to joining NXP’s Security & Connectivity business unit in 2007, Alexander worked at Philips Digital Networks and later Philips Semiconductors in marketing, business development, and strategy roles.
-Alexander has served on the NFC Forum Board of Directors since March 2012 and was elected Vice Chairman in December 2013.
+Alexander has served on the NFC Forum Board of Directors since March 2012 and was elected Vice Chairman in December 2013 and co-Chairman in 2017.
 Alexander studied Electrical Engineering and holds a Ph.D. degree.

 Secretary Frank Dawidowsky, Sony